 Nowadays users consumption style for video and multimedia applications is strongly changing.
-Users are heavily counting on wireless and mobile devices for video streaming and interactive video and multimedia applications.
-This can be implemented for instance by having more intelligence in the service and the network infrastructure to better suit a differentiated users consumption style.
-This can be achieved through having: (i) a knowledge in the network and service platform about the available device and network conditions for the end-user and (ii) a knowledge in the network about the content requirements in terms of devices capabilities and network resources for content stored either in the network or in the application server.
+Users are consuming content through multi-screen and are heavily counting on wireless and mobile devices for video streaming and interactive video and multimedia applications.
+This necessitates more intelligence in the service and the network infrastructure to better suit a differentiated users consumption style, which can be achieved through having: (i) a knowledge in the network and service platform about the available device and network conditions for the end-user and (ii) a knowledge in the network about the content requirements in terms of devices capabilities and network resources for content stored either in the network or in the application server.
 To obtain such knowledge with no need for changing the current infrastructure and in a generalized way to all applications, feedback/notification mechanisms between the end-user application, the network and the service platform is needed to provide information helping the content delivery and adaptation decisions.
 This document is investigating such application-agnostic track.